Difference between MOA and AOA

 4. Corporate governance: An Article of Association also mentions the rights and responsibilities of shareholders.
 The liability of different members in the company varies as per the jurisdiction.
 Their indemnity is outlined within the AoA.
 The rules are legally binding once set in writing.
 The document may also include the frequency of meeting, dispute resolution, quorus, voting and participation.

-Explore free corporate governance courses
+Explore corporate governance courses

-Similarities Between MOA and AOA
+Similarities Between MoA and AoA

-While there are some difference between AOA and MOA, there do have certain common grounds.
+While there are some difference between AoA and MoA, there do have certain common grounds.
 Let us now discuss the similarities between the two.
-Both AOA and MOA are important company documents.
+Both AoA and MoA are important company documents.
 These documents have certain similarities, as mentioned below:

-• In terms of similarities between MOA and AOA, both require registration with the ROC (Registrar of Companies) during the time of incorporation.
+• In terms of similarities between MoA and AoA, both require registration with the ROC (Registrar of Companies) during the time of incorporation.

 • These two are the primary documents of the company that serve as the constitution of the company.